 Clearing and settlement phases

 Each payment cycle can be divided into three standard phases:

 - Validation phase: from the opening time of the cycle until the sending cut-off time, incoming and warehoused payments for this cycle are validated and stored.

 - Settlement phase: from settlement opening time until settlement cut-off time, STEP2 calculates each participant’s position and sends the results to the TARGET2 Interface for settlement in TARGET2.

 - Output phase: when settlement has been completed, STEP2 delivers the payments and reconciliation reports to the direct participants.

 Settlement of STEP2 in TARGET2

-Participating banks settle their STEP2 obligations by paying a net calculated amount in TARGET2.
-STEP2 first creates bilateral gross obligations and reports them to the banks, calculates the multilateral net positions and sends these multilateral net amounts to TARGET2 using the Ancillary System Interface.
+Participants settle their STEP2 positions by paying a net calculated amount in TARGET2.
+STEP2 first creates bilateral gross positions and reports them to the participants, calculates the multilateral net positions and sends these amounts to TARGET2 using the Ancillary System Interface.